Table of Contents

 The Never-Ending Manhunt

-Hal Finney was another individual suspected of being Satoshi.
-He was the first to receive a Bitcoin transaction from the creator.
-A skilled cryptographer and cypherpunk, Finney lived near a person named Dorian Nakamoto, prompting speculation that he used his neighbour’s name as a pseudonym.
-Finney denied being Satoshi before he died.
+Hal Finney was another person who was thought to be Satoshi.
+He was the first person to get a Bitcoin transaction from the creator.
+Finney was a good cryptographer and cypherpunk.
+He lived near a man named Dorian Nakamoto, which led some people to think that he used that name as a pseudonym.
+Before he died, Finney said he was not Satoshi.

 satoshi saying that he is not dorian nakamoto